Connect with a Diplomat Contact List

 Why I chose a Foreign Service Career: I am strongly committed to public service and feel blessed to be a U.S. Citizen.
 I served as a Peace Corps Volunteer in East Africa, and upon returning home, I looked for a career in which I could continue to be of service to the American people and travel overseas.
 I knew very little about the Department of State or the Foreign Service.
 I pursued a career in international development thinking the only way to do international humanitarian work was to join a non-governmental organization.
 During graduate school I discovered the Presidential Management Fellowship and joined the State Department’s Bureau of Population, Refugees, and Migration as the Civil Servant refugee assistance officer for East Africa.
 I wanted to live and work primarily overseas, however, and that Civil Service experience led me to ultimately sit for the Foreign Service assessment and join the Foreign Service four years later.

-Sara Stealy, Diplomat in Residence Central
+Sara Veldhuizen Stealy, Diplomat in Residence Central

 (IA, KS, MO, NE, ND, SD)